BelowNeutral/TheOdinProject2024/Assignments/DOM Manipulation & Events/Mini Exercise/README.md

+NOTE: THIS MINI EXERCISE WILL BE REVISITED, AS I AM STRUGGLING AND WISH TO MOVE ON IN THE MEANTIME.
+(07/20/24)

 ----- DIRECTIONS -----
 In this challenge we want to make a simple shopping list example that allows you to dynamically add items to the list using a form input and button.
 When you add an item to the input and press the button: